vipul2802/o365hq.com/content/blog/Top 8 solutions to secure your Office 365 Business.md

 compromised.
-So if you want to keep up with various mailbox activities, you will need to [enable mailbox auditing](https://docs.microsoft.com/en-us/office365/securitycompliance/enable-mailbox-auditing) in Office 365 and get the full picture.
+So if you want to keep up with various mailbox activities, you will need to [enable mailbox auditing](https://docs.microsoft.com/en-us/office365/securitycompliance/enable-mailbox-auditing) in Microsoft 365 and get the full picture.

 ![](https://o365hq.com/images/197.png)